hthakkar275/finexv2/README.md

 The application services communicate with each other via the API gateway service.
 The application services and API gateway service register with the discovery service to allow API gateway to discover the available application services for API routing and load balancing.

 All service types are dockerized.
 Each docker image can be run in a docker container where the docker containers can be launched on a single bare-metal hardware, single VM, or multiple VMs.
 The objective of this implementation is to deploy each service in a dedicated AWS t3.micro EC2 instance.
 The `/financial-exchange-env` contains the necessary AWS Cloudformation configuration files and bash scripts that automate the maven and docker builds of the services as well as deployment of necessary infrastructure in AWS.

+All service-to-service and service-to-load-balancers communication is secured via TLS.
+Refer to the [Application Security](#application-security) for implementation details.

 The diagram below gives a complete picture of all that is involved in this repo.